AutoSlash launches HotelSlash: Here’s the pros, cons and a free 6 month membership

 Quick Thoughts

 I rarely use 3rd-party services for hotel bookings (for many of the reasons listed above).
 So, for me, the drawbacks of booking with HotelSlash negate much of the savings that it offers.
-Admittedly, when I do book via a 3rd party, it seems like a very competetive service, it’s just not one that I would use a lot to actually book hotels (in comparison to AutoSlash, which I do use to rent cars).
+If you do book via a 3rd party, it seems like it could be a competitive service, it’s just not one that I would use a lot to actually book hotels (in comparison to AutoSlash, which I do use to rent cars).

 Want to learn more about miles and points?
 Subscribe to email updates or check out our podcast on your favorite podcast platform.